redshifting/um7java/README.md

 ## Data rates and data callbacks

-UM7 device provides two modes of data transmission:

-1. Binary
-2. NMEA

-According to these modes device can transmit binary and NMEA packets.

 To catch packets you should do 2 things:

 1. Configure data rate of packet